DevExpress/create-testcafe/README.md

 ## Options

 The `npm init` command handles options differently from other launch commands.
-See the [forward options to npm init](#forward-options-to-npm-init) section for more information.
+See the [use npm init](#use-npm-init) section for more information.

 | Option  | Description | Value | Default value
 | ------------- | ------------- | ------------- | ------------- |